fishgdps/GMDPrivateServer/README.md

 Most of the stuff in generateHash.php has been figured out by pavlukivan and Italian APK Downloader, so credits to them

 Demon, auto, and star/feature/epic rating support in the rate tool by CirnoTheUwU

+Using this for the website - https://www.w3schools.com/w3css/default.asp (w3.css)